Sober Living Resources for New York City

 Replace the Bar Crawl with a Pizza Crawl

-New York City is world-famous for the quality of its pizzas.
-In fact, other cities advertise their pizzas by claiming to serve “real” New York pizzas.
+New York City is world-famous for the quality of its pizza.
+In fact, other cities advertise their pizza by claiming to serve “real” New York pizzas.
 Instead of going on a bar crawl, why not spend a night trying a slice from as many New York pizzerias as you can.
 Stop by Grimaldi’s by the Brooklyn Bridge.
 Other delicious cheesy options include Di Fara, Artichoke, Paulie Gee’s, and Motorino.
 You won’t get a hangover, though there’s no promise that you won’t get a stomach ache if you overdo it.

 Walk the Brooklyn Bridge

 Before you chow down on a Grimaldi’s brick oven pizza, why not work up an appetite with friends by trekking across the Brooklyn Bridge?
 The stroll across the bridge is both scenic and pedestrian-friendly.
 The Brooklyn Bridge itself is an architectural marvel, but the views it offers are even more fantastic.
 Take some shameless selfies, people-watch, or go on some side adventures (did you know there’s a bomb shelter from the Cold War hidden in the bridge?).